Lawand-A/Caesar-cipher/README.md

 <h3>Info</h3>
-you have to put the key of the shifting by putting a number after -p and the text that you want to encode should be put after -p
+You can put the key of the shifting by putting a number after -k and the text that you want to encode should be put after -p 'your text'